s-gv/s-gv.github.io/index.md

 *[me@sagargv.com](mailto:me@sagargv.com)*

 I'm a PhD student advised by [Prof. Bharadwaj Amrutur](http://chips.ece.iisc.ernet.in/index.php/Bharadwaj_Amrutur) at the Indian Institute Of Science.
-My current research is on natural scene text recognition.
+My current research is on data driven robotics.
 In a previous life, I worked on low-power circuits.

 ## Selected Projects